jjsalinas/hl-server/README.md

 ```

 > **Note:** Any [server config command](http://sr-team.clan.su/K_stat/hlcommandsfull.html)
-  can be passed by using `+`.
-But it has to follow after the image name `artkirienko/hlds`.
+  can be passed by using `+` after the docker command options.

 ## What is included